gloryofrobots/arza/README.md

 |   +-- module1.obn
 |   +-- module3.obn
 ```
-if we run Obin with
+if we run Lalan with
 ```
-python targetobin.py program.obn
+python targetlalan.py program.obn
 ```
 Module search path would look something like  [BASEDIR, STD, OBINSTD] where